oracle/truffleruby/doc/legal/legal.md

 #### FFI

-TruffleRuby includes parts of the FFI gem 1.14.2.
+TruffleRuby includes parts of the FFI gem (version as described in [lib/truffle/ffi/version.rb](../../lib/truffle/ffi/version.rb)).
 The FFI gem is copyright  2008-2016, Ruby FFI project contributors, and covered by the three-clause BSD licence (see `ffi.txt`).

 # Java dependencies